mehulagg/gitlab/doc/development/documentation/feature_flags.md

 For features disabled by default, **do not** document them if they:

-- Cannot be used due to security concerns.
+- Cannot be used due to security concerns;
-- Would leave data in a corrupt state.
+- Would leave data in a corrupt state; or
 - Result in no usable change.

 **Do** add (or merge) the docs as soon as the feature can be used and is safe for testing by end-users.

-or because they would leave data in a corrupt state do **not document them**.
-Add (or merge) the docs as soon as the feature is safe for testing by end-users.

 For feature flags disabled by default, if they can be used by end users: